Legal Separation in California

 Marriage is a legal contract between two people.
 A legal separation is a pause in this contract.

 After a legal separation, you remain married to your spouse.
-The court divides your property (with your input), and you make arrangements about financial support and childcare.
+The court divides your property (with your input), and you make arrangements for financial support and childcare.

 While you're still technically married, you might live apart from your spouse and set up a separate household.
-You can experiment with your freedom.
-But if you change your mind, you can reverse course and take the "pause" off your marriage.
+You might experiment with your freedom.
+But if both of you change your mind, you can reverse course and take the "pause" off your marriage.

 Key facts about legal separation in California